fantom2208/full-stack-rest/README.txt

          - delete_db_rec.py - to delete records by filter criteria

 known issues:
-        2) no upload functionality for logo files, available only those which are in repo
-        solution: implement upload function in application, remjve current logos from repo
-        when:     in second step p.1
-        3) logo filename is connected to restaurant name, changing restaurant name leads to missing logo
-        solution: connect name to restaurant id and add one more column in Restaurant table for logo filename (with extension)
-        when:     in second step p.2
-        4) if restaurant was deleted, logo file is kept at server
-        solution: add logofile delete in route 2.5
-        when:     in second step p.3
+        5) at upload form button with 'wrong' locale (not English)
+        solution: to be found later
+        6) no solution to batch input for records and logo file
+        solutio: develop functionality later
-        4) no JS in HTML templates and application
+        *) no JS in HTML templates and application
         solution: to be added on demand and during education

 url for using application: